gpaumier/gp2/src/articles/2010-09-29 universal-language-picker.rst

 Language displayed in the same language
 =======================================

 One viewpoint is that, if you're looking for a language in the list, you should know the name of this language in this language.
-For example, if you're English, but you're looking for German, you should know that the German name for "German" is "Deutsch".
+For example, if you're English, but you're looking for German, you should know that the German name for "German" is "Deutsch."

 This is currently how MediaWiki handles language selection in most cases, because this system is considered to be the most language-neutral (see :doc:`my previous article on this topic <state-of-language-selection-mediawiki-wikipedia>`).
 The language picker in your Wikipedia (or other MediaWik-based wiki) user preferences is an example of this.